 The first step in the process is to fill out the pre-application.
 You can find that link below.
 The pre-application helps us to determine if you’re eligible for the program.
 Please follow the directions to complete the pre-application.
 Once we receive it, we will review it and send you a full application if you are eligible.

-The CDP is pleased to offer the Housing Rehabilitation Program in partnership with the Towns of Dennis and Truro using Community Development Block Grant funds provided by the MA Department of Housing and Community Development.
+The CDP is pleased to offer the Housing Rehabilitation Program in partnership with the Town of Truro using Community Development Block Grant funds provided by the MA Department of Housing and Community Development.